-Christopher Johnson’s New York Times article, “In Japan, volleyball leaps to a national pastime,” discusses how volleyball is becoming the fastest growing sport in Japan.
+Christopher Johnson’s New York Times article, “In Japan, volleyball leaps to a national pastime,” discusses how volleyball is becoming the fastest-growing sport in Japan.
 Should it come as any surprise that Haruichi Furudate’s manga garnered the eighth spot among the top 100 series by TV Asahi’s fan poll last year?
 A love for volleyball combined with shōnen storytelling would intersect to give fans a captivating anime protagonist and our fifth entry for June, Shōyō Hinata.

 In their bid to be the best in Japan, the Crows would place third after losing to Itachiyama Institute at the Tokyo Spring Interhigh Tournament.
 Shōyō Hinata would go on to graduate from high school and move to Brazil to pursue beach volleyball.
-He would return home and become a member of National Japan Team for the Olympics.
-This achievement would reunite Hinata with fellow Karasuno classmate and Crow, Tobio Kageyama.
+He would return home and become a member of the National Japan Team for the Olympics.
+This achievement would reunite Hinata with fellow Karasuno classmates and Crow, Tobio Kageyama.

 2. Usagi Tsukino

 - First Anime Appearance: Bishoujo Senshi Sailor Moon Ep.
 1 – “The Crybaby: Usagi’s Beautiful Transformation” (1992)